 Oversharing on social media

 Have you ever shared too much on Facebook?
-The answer is probably "yes."
+Unfortunately, the answer is probably "yes."
 From photos of days out, to where you live, when you're at work, on holiday… it's oversharing.
 And with the wrong privacy settings set, anyone can learn everything there is to know about you.

 Worse, by observing your activity on Facebook, a daily pattern emerges.
-This could be used by criminals to determine when to visit your home and steal those vital documents that you still haven't locked away.
+Criminals could use this to determine when to visit your home and steal those vital documents that you still haven't locked away.

 While Facebook oversharing is the main culprit, any social network that encourages you to share every aspect of your life should be used less.